enso-org/enso/docs/semantics/tail-call-optimization.md

 Note the placement of `@Tail_Call` in the recursive branch of `go`.
 It is placed correctly, marking the last operation in a function, and therefore `go` will be interpreted as a loop rather than a chain of function calls.

+> #### Note
+>
+> The way `go` is wrapped in the example above is recommended for most uses.
+> Using the assignment and return of a variable, rather than a direct call,
+> guarantees that calls to `reverse` won't themselves be removed from the call
+> stack and therefore greatly aids debugging.